 Newcastle University has an obligation as your Tier 4 sponsor to ensure that you do not risk over-working during your studies.
-In order to safeguard students against accidental breaches of visa conditions, Newcastle University is required to monitor the hours Tier 4 students plan to work.
+To safeguard students against accidental breaches of visa conditions, Newcastle University is required to monitor the hours Tier 4 students plan to work.